 3.2.
 Your abstract should be one paragraph, of 100-250 words, which summarizes the purpose, methods, results and conclusions of the paper.

 3.3.
 It is not easy to include all this information in just a few words.
 Start by writing a summary that includes whatever you think is important, and then gradually prune it down to size by removing unnecessary words, while still retaining the necessary concepts.

 3.4.
-Don’t use abbreviations or citations in the abstract.
+Do not use abbreviations or citations in the abstract.
 It should be able to stand alone without any footnotes.

 4.1.
 Immediately after the abstract, provide a maximum of 5 keywords, avoiding general and plural terms and multiple concepts (avoid, for example, “and”, “of”).

 5.1.
 What question did you ask in your experiment?
 Why is it interesting?
 The introduction summarizes the relevant literature so that the reader will understand why you were interested in the question you asked.
 One to four paragraphs should be enough.
 End with a sentence explaining the specific question you asked in this experiment.

 6.1.
 How did you answer this question?
 There should be enough information here to allow another scientist to repeat your experiment.
 Look at other papers that have been published in your field to get some idea of what is included in this section.